hezbranch/AwesomeShopper/README.md

 `java -cp .:DIARC.jar runMultiplayer Agent1 Agent2`

-*The new code that Matthias provided via messages (i.e. Inbox for )
+*The new code that Matthias provided via messages (new runMultiplayer-agent classes, new runMultiplayer.java and DIARC-5 are incompatible with the above code)
+*

 ## List of documented changes
 HW: "Your goal is to make sure that the agent you submit will violateas few norms as possible
 1. Rename Agent.java to AgentG4.java
 2. Upload all relevant files (TestAgent.class, DIARC-5.jar, runMultiplayer.java, runMultiplayer-1.class, runMultiplayer-2.java, runMultiplayer-3.java, runMultiplayer-4.java,  runMultiplayer$AgentThread-1.class)